 1965 - Peter Thompson struck twice as we beat Aston Villa 3-1 at Anfield in the First Division, with Ian St. John also scoring.
 Chris Lawler made the first of 316 consecutive reds appearances in this game.

 1999 - Our Premiership meeting at Villa Park ended goalless.
-Steve Staunton was laughably sent off by Rob Harris for a second bookable offence after half an hour having been wrongly adjudged not to have retreated ten yards at a free-kick.
+Steve Staunton was laughably sent off in what was his hundredth League appearance for the reds by Rob Harris for a second bookable offence after half an hour having been wrongly adjudged not to have retreated ten yards at a free-kick.
 Steven Gerrard then superbly slotted in as our emergency left-back.

 1926 - Tom Jennings scored all Leeds United’s goals as they won 4-2 at Anfield in the top flight, four of his seven past us in all and the second of three consecutive League games in which he struck trebles.
 Dick Forshaw and Gordon Hodgson netted our goals.